jierlich/paywall/README.md

 # Paywall Contract

-Lightweight payments tooling for access to non-tokenized digital assets
+Lightweight payments contract for access to non-tokenized digital assets

 Ex.
 Pay $0.50 to read an article